Congratulations on your new position as Parent Teacher Organization (PTO) or Parent Teacher Association (PTA) President Elect!

 Prioritize the experience and high interest level of volunteers over quickly filling the slot with the first person who expresses some level of interest.

-If at all possible, fill those positions before school starts, during Summer Break.
+If at all possible, fill those positions before school starts, during summer break.

 Plan Everything